dougiewebb/reading-notes-1/README.md

     D. The Element is the opening and tag together.

-3. The difference between article and section tags are, tags define sections in docs **(Footers, Chapters, Headers)** and article tag speciifies self-contained      content such as **(Blogs, forums, and comment sections).**
+3. The difference between article and section tags are, tags define sections in docs **(Footers, Chapters, Headers)** and article tag specifies self-contained      content such as **(Blogs, forums, and comment sections).**

 4. Some elements that most websites include are **( Links, Logos, Blog, Form, Header and Menu)**